rebelsky/sams-assorted-musings-reflections/staff-growth-2020-02-16.md

 I've raised the issue at multiple faculty meetings, in meetings with the president, and in my musings and rants.

-However, I accept that some significant growth in the number of staff was necessary.
+However, I accept that significant growth in the number of staff was necessary.
 Let’s consider some reasons.

 There are two clear reasons that we needed to expand the number of staff.
 As Kate Walker was fond of mentioning, we had "deferred